JRSaunders/ShardMatrix/README.md

     * Fast Asynchronous DB queries (using a purpose built GoThreaded service https://github.com/jrsaunders/threaded or PHP Forking )
     * UUIDs bakes in all relevant data for tables and on which node it belongs
     * Unique table columns across nodes
+    * Table Grouping to ensure data is kept in the right shards so joins can be done
-    * Using the popular ORM from Laravel (though your project does not need be in Laravel )
+    * Using the popular ORM from Laravel ( though your project does not need be in Laravel )
     * QueryBuilding being database agnostic
     * Efficient pagination system across Nodes
     * Raw SQL Queries